-- Weather conditions were mild, leading to moderate gas prices and load levels. - All-in prices rose 1 to 16 percent across the state from the second quarter of the previous year, reflecting modest increases in capacity prices and LBMPs. - Central East interface congestion fell 60 percent due to fewer costly transmission outages and changes in the patterns of nuclear generation, imports, & exports. - The majority of modeled congestion occurred in the West Zone (26 percent) or from Northern to Central NY (28 percent). - ✓ Unmodeled congestion in the West Zone was also significant as out-of-market actions were used to manage 115 kV constraints on 59 days during the quarter. - The NYISO plans to incorporate these into the market software by the end of 2018. - Congestion from Northern to Central NY was exacerbated by transmission outages and excessive Constraint Reliability Margin ("CRM") values. - We support the NYISO's efforts to modify the tariff to address the CRM issue. - Although the NYISO-PJM M2M congestion management process has provided benefits, the PAR actions to manage congestion were still limited. - Large amounts of reliability commitment occurred in NYC, which would be more efficiently managed and priced with explicit reserve requirements.
+- Weather conditions were mild, leading to moderate gas prices and load levels. - All-in prices rose 1 to 16 percent across the state from the second quarter of the previous year, reflecting modest increases in capacity prices and LBMPs. - Central East interface congestion fell 60 percent due to fewer costly transmission outages and changes in the patterns of nuclear generation, imports, & exports. - The majority of modeled congestion occurred in the West Zone (26 percent) or from Northern to Central NY (28 percent). - ✓ Unmodeled congestion in the West Zone was also significant as out-of-market actions were used to manage 115 kV constraints on 59 days during the quarter. - The NYISO plans to incorporate these into the market software by the end of 2018. - ✓ Congestion from Northern to Central NY was exacerbated by transmission outages and excessive Constraint Reliability Margin ("CRM") values. - We support the NYISO's efforts to modify the tariff to address the CRM issue. - The M2M congestion management process continues to be used sparingly-there was limited use of the NYISO-PJM PAR-controlled lines to manage congestion. - Large amounts of reliability commitment occurred in NYC, which would be more efficiently managed and priced with explicit reserve requirements.